ICSpark-Projects/Tip-Calculator-Hard/README.md

   * style.css
   * script.js

-2. In your index.html file, initialize the following code:
+2. In your index.html file (remember to link your css and js files), initialize the following code:
  ```<!DOCTYPE html>
 <html lang="en">
 <head>